spdk/spdk/doc/nvmf.md

 ### Subsystem Configuration {#nvmf_config_subsystem}

-The `[Subsystem]` section in the configuration file is used to configure subysystems for the NVMe-oF target.
+The `[Subsystem]` section in the configuration file is used to configure subsystems for the NVMe-oF target.

 This example shows two local PCIe NVMe devices exposed as separate NVMe-oF target subsystems: